Cobweb Spiderwort (Tradescantia sillamontana) Indoor Care, Propagation, Problems and Solutions

 Temperature and Humidity

-Average warmth with a minimum 130C is ideal for Cobweb Spiderwort.
+Average warmth of 16-270C is ideal for Cobweb Spiderwort.
 A room temperature that is comfortable for you is ideal for this plant.
+Keep it away from drafts as they can lead to sudden changes in the temperature which can cause reduced growth and leaf drop.

 Potting Mix